The Employment Law Review: Nigeria

-The NDPR defines sensitive personal data to mean data relating to religious or other beliefs, sexual orientation, health, race, ethnicity, political views, trade union membership, criminal records or any other sensitive personal information; and requires measures to be put in place to protect it.70 Nigeria does not operate a social security system; however, medical information, client–solicitor communications and bank–customer communications do enjoy conditional protection by law.71
+The NDPR defines sensitive personal data as that relating to religious or other beliefs, sexual orientation, health, race, ethnicity, political views, trade union membership, criminal records or any other sensitive personal information, and requires measures to be put in place to protect it.60 Nigeria does not operate a social security system; however, medical information, client–solicitor communications and bank–customer communications do enjoy conditional protection by law.61

 iv Background checks

-In the past, Nigerian law generally permitted parties to an employment contract to terminate for cause or for no reason, provided that the terminating party complied with the contract terms.
+In the past, Nigerian law generally permitted parties to an employment contract to terminate for cause or for no reason, provided that the terminating party complied with the terms of the contract.
 However, this position has been substantially altered by the decisions of the NICN.
 The NICN departed from the applicable principle of law in a master and servant relationship, which the common law developed and the decisions from other courts (up to the Supreme Court) had followed.
 By the NICN decision in the leading case of Aloysius v.
-Diamond Bank,72 in certain circumstances, an employee cannot be dismissed without a reason.
-The employer is required to not only give a reason, but that the reason be justified and connected with the performance of the employee's work.
+Diamond Bank,62 in certain circumstances, an employee cannot be dismissed without a reason.
+The employer is required not only to give a reason but that reason must be justified and connected with the performance of the employee's work.

 The employer's obligations should be up to date as at the time of dismissal.
 An employee has no legal right of rehire, although employers are not prohibited from extending this privilege.
 Either an employer or an employee may terminate the employment relationship.
 The Labour Act (and most contracts) state the required termination notice period.
 It is widespread practice for contracts to contain a clause permitting payment in lieu of notice.

-The Labour Act protects a woman who is absent from work for a long period owing to a certified illness arising out of pregnancy from receiving a notice of dismissal during her absence, or one expiring during her absence.
-Additionally, an employer cannot cause the dismissal of or prejudice a worker by reason of a union membership and related reasons.74
+The Labour Act protects a woman who is absent from work for a long period owing to a certified illness arising out of pregnancy against receiving a notice of dismissal during her absence, or one that expires during her absence.
+Additionally, an employer cannot cause the dismissal of, or prejudice, a worker by reason of a union membership and related reasons.64

 Severance pay in a dismissal is dictated by the employment contract.
 Employers may also make (discretionary) ex gratia payments.
 However, the parties may enter into a settlement agreement.